Energy efficiency equals savings: strategies to lower bills.

 Smart meters:

-While not directly saving you energy, smart meters give you real-time data on your energy usage, helping you understand your habits and make informed decisions to cut your usage.
+While not directly saving you energy, smart meters give you real-time data on your energy use, helping you understand your habits and make informed decisions to cut your energy use.
 It’s estimated that if everyone in the UK switched to a smart meter the CO2 savings would be equivalent to planting around 70 million trees2

 Smart blinds: